Andrew Carnegie: Keystone Bridge Company

 In 1864, Carnegie was one of the early investors in the Columbia Oil Company in Venango County, Pennsylvania.
-In one year, the farm yielded over $1,000,000 in cash dividends, and petroleum from oil wells on the property sold profitably.
+In one year, the firm yielded over $1 million in cash dividends, and petroleum from oil wells on the property sold profitably.
 The demand for iron products, such as armor for gunboats, cannons, and shells, as well as a hundred other industrial products, made Pittsburgh a center of wartime production.
 Carnegie worked with others in establishing a steel rolling mill, and steel production and control of industry became the source of his fortune.
 Carnegie had some investments in the iron industry before the war.

 After the war, Carnegie left the railroads to devote his energies to the ironworks trade.
 Carnegie worked to develop several ironworks, eventually forming the Keystone Bridge Works and the Union Ironworks, in Pittsburgh.
 Although he had left the Pennsylvania Railroad Company, he remained connected to its management, namely Thomas A. Scott and J. Edgar Thomson.
 He used his connection to the two men to acquire contracts for his Keystone Bridge Company and the rails produced by his ironworks.
-He also gave the stock to Scott and Thomson in his businesses, and the Pennsylvania was his best customer.
+He also gave stock in his businesses to Scott and Thomson, and the Pennsylvania was his best customer.
 When he built his first steel plant, he made a point of naming it after Thomson.
 As well as having good business sense, Carnegie possessed charm and literary knowledge.
 He was invited to many important social functions, which Carnegie exploited to his advantage.

 Carnegie, through Keystone, supplied the steel for and owned shares in the landmark Eads Bridge project across the Mississippi River at St. Louis, Missouri (completed 1874).
 This project was an important proof-of-concept for steel technology, which marked the opening of a new steel market.

 Carnegie believed in using his fortune for others and doing more than making money.
-He wrote:
+In 1868, at age 33, he wrote: